zenlm/zen-musician/README.md

 ## Acknowledgements
 The project is co-lead by HKUST and M-A-P (alphabetic order).
 Also thanks moonshot.ai, bytedance, 01.ai, and geely for supporting the project.
-A friendly link to HKUST Audio group's [huggingface space](https://huggingface.co/HKUSTAudio) lead by Prof. Wei Xue.
+A friendly link to HKUST Audio group's [huggingface space](https://huggingface.co/HKUSTAudio).

 We deeply appreciate all the support we received along the way.
 Long live open-source AI!